Hellmett/HDRoad/README.md

-# HDRoad: Using Hybrid Attention and Directional Prior for Road Segmentation in Remote Sensing
+# HDRoad: An Encoder-Decoder Architecture with Hybrid Attention and Directional Prior for Efficient Road Extraction from Remote Sensing Images

-This repository contains the code, training weights, and datasets for the paper "HDRoad: Using Hybrid Attention and Directional Prior for Road Segmentation in Remote Sensing."
+This repository contains the code, training weights, and datasets for the paper "HDRoad: An Encoder-Decoder Architecture with Hybrid Attention and Directional Prior for Efficient Road Extraction from Remote Sensing Images."
+All data will be made public upon acceptance.
 ## Table of Contents

 - [Introduction](#introduction)